Buffalo Soldier tragedy of 1877: Day four

-At 2:00 am on July 29, to take advantage of the cool of night, Nolan resumed his heartless track southeast by compass.
-Nolan had wanted to start earlier, but a horse went down and was unable to move.
+At 02:00 on July 29, to take advantage of the cool of the night, Nolan resumed his track southeast by compass.
+He had wanted to start earlier, but a horse went down and couldn't move.
 The men cut its throat and drank its blood.
-Nolan again repacked what he thought was most important and abandoned the rest.
-They rode then walked the horses and repeated the process over and over.
-As the day progressed, the walks got longer because of the condition of the animals.
-The clouds helped, but no rain fell on Nolan's command on the "Staked Plains".
+Nolan again repacked what he thought was most important, abandoning the rest.
+They rode, then walked the horses and repeated the process over and over.
+As the day progressed, the walks grew longer due to the animals' condition.
+The clouds helped, but no rain fell.
 They lost another horse and watched rain appear to fall from whence they had come.
-After some 25 mi, they rested from their back-breaking labor through the heat.
-In their dehydrated exhaustion, several animals walked away and no one noticed.
-The men were becoming a bit crazed due to the lack of water and the heat.
-The men were thirsty, but could not drink; they were starving, but could not eat what they had; and now vertigo with dimness of vision began to set in.
+After some 25 mi, they rested from their intense labor through the heat.
+In their dehydrated exhaustion, several animals walked away without anyone's notice.

+Due to the lack of water and the heat, the men were now becoming slightly crazed.
+They were thirsty but could not drink, and starving but could not eat what they had.
+Vertigo with dimness of vision began to set in.
 The men appeared deaf and stuporous, as their bodies began to shut down.
 Men began to fight over the thick blood cut from the remaining horses.
-Nolan and Cooper struggled to keep their remaining men alive, and were as harsh as they needed to be.
-Buffalo hunter Bill Benson also walked away from the command and finally found water about 3:00 pm the next day at Punta del Agua (present day Lubbock Lake) or some 96 hours without water.
+Nolan and Cooper struggled to keep their remaining men alive and were as harsh as necessary to do so.

-Later that day, Nolan and Cooper came to the conclusion that their only hope was to send the strongest men with the remaining horses ahead to Double Lakes.
-They would remain with the men for better or worse.
-Nolan ordered now-First Sergeant Jim Thompson to ride ahead with six men and obtain water.
-Thompson did so, and in the process, five of the seven horses died when he got lost.
+Buffalo hunter Bill Benson also walked away from the command and finally found water at about 15:00 pm the next day at Punta del Agua (present-day Lubbock Lake), after some 96 hours without water.
+Later that day, Nolan and Cooper concluded that their only hope was to send the strongest men with the remaining horses ahead to Double Lakes, and that they would remain with the men for better or worse.
+Nolan ordered now-First Sergeant Jim Thompson to ride ahead with six men to obtain water.
+Thompson did so, but got lost and in the process five of the seven horses died.
 In the evening, the remaining supplies were abandoned.